maetl/broadsheet/README.md

 Broadsheet - an automated personal newspaper
 ============================================

-Broadsheet is the result of idle tinkering .
+Broadsheet is the result of idle tinkering.
 I got tired of sloughing through the whack-a-mole dreck in RSS readers just to get at recent posts from my favorite tech/culture linkblogs.
-I wanted an interface driven by typographic heirarchy rather than an unread items count — something fun to read that can morph and adapt to changing content.
+I wanted an interface driven by typographic heirarchy rather than an unread items count — something fun to read that can morph and adapt to a changing flow of content.

 A little like Giles Bowkett’s ‘Hacker Newspaper’ and IA’s TPUTH (http://www.tputh.com), this was an itch, and I scratched it.